A Loved One's Addiction & Intervention

 The other avenue to overcome when supporting a loved one struggling with addiction is best applied when all attempts have failed.
 In many cases, the inability to offer assistance is not due to your limitations but rather the person’s resistance to accepting it.
 They find it difficult to accept help for whatever reason there is.

 While it may initially appear unsympathetic, sometimes it’s the most effective approach to help the individual gain clarity.
 At first glance, it may come across as unfeeling.
 Still, in reality, addiction can potentially impact the entire family, both financially and emotionally.
-It is another reason why taking such measures can be necessary.
+That is another reason why taking such measures is necessary.

 Ahand preventing communication.